AdvSV/AdvSV.github.io/README.md

 Please email 223040245@link.cuhk.edu.cn, and cc wuzhizheng@cuhk.edu.cn.
 In the email body, include your full name, organization, and intended use.
 We'll promptly review and respond.
 Thank you for your support.

-### Resource
+## Folder hierarchy

-1. The folder hierarchy is shown below.
+The folder hierarchy is shown below.
-    - Divide adversarial attack and over the air into two folders: _Adv_ and _OverTheAir_.
+1. Divide adversarial attack and over the air into two folders: _Adv_ and _OverTheAir_.
-        - Adv: Divided into _PGD_ and _Ensemble_PGD_, identifying the attacked speaker verification model as well as the PGD parameters.
+2. Adv: Divided into _PGD_ and _Ensemble_PGD_, identifying the attacked speaker verification model as well as the PGD parameters.
-        - OverTheAir: Identify the replay device by _High, Low, Medium_ and the recording device by _AndroidHigh, AndroidLow, iOS_.
+3. OverTheAir: Identify the replay device by _High, Low, Medium_ and the recording device by _AndroidHigh, AndroidLow, iOS_.
-            - Note that we also provide replay samples that have **_not_** been subjected to adversarial attacks, stored in the _Raw_ folder.
+4. Note that we also provide replay samples that have **_not_** been subjected to adversarial attacks, stored in the _Raw_ folder.

 ```
 |-- Adv